Benusha/udemy-clone-website/README.md

 # udemy-clone-website

 This project is a part of my weekly frontend development challenge to clone the Udemy website interface step by step.
-In Week 1, I have recreated the top header section of Udemy, which includes:
+In Week 1, I have recreated the homepage of Udemy, which includes:

 ## Languages Used: